uviclibraries/taguette/qualitative-coding.md

 6. When reading through the documents you are coding in Taguette, start coding your document by selecting a passage and clicking on **NEW HIGHLIGHT**
 ![Name your project](/images/taguette-coding-5.png)

 7. Next, click on **Create a tag** and then name your new Tag (which is what Taguette calls codes).
+  - Click the ckeckbox beside the tag you just created.
-You'll be able to use that tag later to code passages in other parts of the document you are working on as well as in other documents in your project.
+  - You'll be able to use that tag later to code passages in other parts of the document you are working on as well as in other documents in your project.
 ![Create a new tag and name it](/images/taguette-coding-6.gif)

 8. By doing this throughout your data, you will be creating a list of your tags based on the words themes/codes you chose.
 To see your list, **click on the left column of your Taguett interface**.<br>